dwesely/trombone_champ_qtpy/README.md

 Control Trombone Champ by emulating a mouse with a QT-PY 2040 and VL53L0X distance sensor.
 This project was inspired by the [Adafruit Trombone Champ controller](https://learn.adafruit.com/circuitpython-trombone-champ-controller) by Liz Clark.

+ This is a pared-down version of one I made [based on the Trinket m0](https://github.com/dwesely/trombone_champ_trinket).

 ## Operation

 ### Select precision